the lightweight pacifics

 And, someone has even figured out how to model a Q1 from 'Lego bricks' . . .

 More to the point, the Q1 makes a compact and powerful live steam model, which can be built as a basic hauler, or fitted with sufficient fiddly bits to keep most rivet counters happy.
-However there are no commerially published drawings or construction articles - just yet.

-I feel like I started my own Q1 Class construction locomotive a long time ago.
-Working quite remotely, I found little detailed information available about this locomotive, and didn't even realise there was a preserved one.
+Working quite remotely, and before the internet as we know it, I found little detailed information available about this locomotive, and initially didn't even realise there was a preserved one.

-Since there are not many of these around, I thought it might be useful to provide some basic information, and show a snapshot of owners' work.
-In the end I actively set out to track down as many Q1s as I could through contacts and word of mouth; and then to allow a space for each builder to tell their own individual story, and this has formed the nucleus of the web-site.
+In the end I actively set out to track down as many Q1s as I could through contacts and word of mouth; and encourage each builder to tell their own individual story, and this formed the nucleus of the web-site.

-No comparison of models is intended here, each features the attributes desired by the builder; but in whatever gauge, this page is meant as a tribute to all have completed, or who are building their own unique and still quite rare Q1.
+No comparison of models is intended here, each features the attributes desired by the builder; but in whatever gauge, this page is meant as a tribute to all have completed, or who are building their own unique and still quite rare miniature Q1.

 With the permission of various builders of the Q1s shown, there are short articles on their own versions of these intriguing locomotives.